DiwakarShukla1/apollo-react-native-starter/README.md

 * Analytics

 # Installation
-To Do setup for Android sdk and iOS.
+To do setup for Android sdk and iOS.
 Follow the link https://facebook.github.io/react-native/docs/getting-started.html.
 And then follow bellow command.

 ```
 yarn